 - Submit a composite letter from a Career Counseling Center or Health Professions Advising Office at your undergraduate campus.

-- Official transcripts from your undergraduate and high school institutions.
-Transcripts must be sent directly by your college, university or high school.
+- Official transcripts from your undergraduate institutions.
+Transcripts must be sent directly by your college or university.